tonybentley/enc-charts-mcp/README.md

 ISC

+## Source Code

+The source code is available on [GitHub](https://github.com/tonybentley/enc-charts-mcp).

 ## Contributing

 Contributions are welcome!
-Please see our [GitHub repository](https://github.com/tonybentley/enc-charts-mcp) for:
-- Issue reporting
-- Pull request guidelines
-- Development setup instructions
+Please open an issue or submit a pull request on GitHub.

 ## Acknowledgments